KyleLuther/kyleluther.github.io/about.md

 Serial section electron tomography at scale
 *Current research*

 Large scale serial section microscopy currently faces two major challenges.
 One, the sections are too thin: at 40nm thick, the sections tend to crack, fold and generally fall apart.
 Two: the sections are too thick: neurites are occasionally smaller than 40nm and higher resolution is needed to trace them through adjacent sections.
-Can we solve both problems with serial section tomography to allow physically thicker sections, but virtually thinner sections?
+Can we solve both problems with serial section tomography to allow physically thicker but virtually thinner sections?

 ![image](/assets/sparsecoding_overview.png){:height="125px" width="200px"
 align="left" style="padding-bottom: 50px; padding-right: 25px"}